-How could this recommendation be relevant and useful for RPOs and RFOs?
+• How could this recommendation be relevant and useful for RPOs and RFOs?

 This recommendation aims to make Europe an attractive and competitive destination to attract, circulate, and retain researchers.
-The measures proposed fall primarily under the responsibility of the countries and European Commission and include more investments in research, simplification of legal and administrative requirements, funding and positions for researchers returning to their home countries, dual country positions, exchange of best practices on attractive and competitive conditions for researchers, and a common approach for staff of European research infrastructures.
-This recommendation is not directly relevant for RPOs and RFOs and will thus not be further translated into actions for RPOs and RFOs.
+The measures proposed fall mainly under the responsibility of the countries and European Commission and include more investments in research, simplification of legal and administrative requirements, funding and positions for researchers returning to their home countries, dual country positions, exchange of best practices on attractive and competitive conditions for researchers, and a common approach for staff of European research infrastructures.
+Organisations could support attracting and reintegrating returning researchers, facilitating dual positions for researchers in different countries, and engaging with key stakeholders on the balanced circulation of researchers.
 The topic of balanced circulation of researchers is also addressed in Recommendation 32